raako71/hypa.space/README.md

 27 Jan.
 Pass individual images to New Product Component.
 Upload Images to firebase

+30 Jan
+Organise new product component
+Update category selector

 REMAINING:
+Load user and global categories.
-Custom user categories, sub categories.
+Custom sub categories.

 Add new products to category tree in user document.
 Products page with sorting by category.
 Individual Product Page.